 To make an In-Video Quiz a Canvas assignment:

 - Create a video quiz in your My Media – See How to create a Quiz with IVQ.
+Take note of the multiple attempts setting in the Kaltura IVQ.

 - In your Canvas course go to the Assignments tool in the course navigation.